mxro/maxrohde-web/content/posts/2021/2021-11-12-advantages-of-using-voice-dictation/index.md

 ---
-title: 'Advantages of Using Voice Dictation'
+blog: maxrohde.com
+coverImage: ciceron_denuncia_a_catilina_por_cesare_maccari.jpg
-date: '2021-11-12'
+date: "2021-11-12"
 tags:
-  - 'dictation'
+- dictation
-  - 'mastery'
+- mastery
-  - 'productivity'
+- productivity
-  - 'writing'
+- writing
-coverImage: 'ciceron_denuncia_a_catilina_por_cesare_maccari.jpg'
+title: Advantages of Using Voice Dictation
 ---

 I've long been on a quest to increase my typing speed; figuring that typing is one of the things that I do for most of the day, and getting faster at it would be of significant advantages for me (see [my notes on trying to form habits](https://spearoflight.wordpress.com/2020/04/04/march-review-embracing-notion/)).
 However, as I am already typing for work all day, when it comes to writing for my own enjoyment, I often feel not very motivated to do so after having been glued to the keyboard all day.